shifttymike/aircrack-ng/README.md

 - Why do I have to re-launch the app just to change the band?
 - Why do I have to re-launch the app just to stop from channel hopping?
 - The network is on 6Ghz, guess I'm doing this on hard mode.
-- F**k, there was a WPA handshake and I didn't run this with `-w` and now it's gone forever :|
+- Crap, there was a WPA handshake and I didn't run this with `-w` and now it's gone forever :|

 Well then this might be the fork for you!

 Aircrack-ng is the bread-and-butter WiFi tool that everybody loves, but it could be better.
 Other tools exist, but at its core, I believed that Airodump-ng had the potential to be something greater, so here we are.
-I fixed a lot of my personal frustrations with the tool and resulted in a tool that I could trust.
+I fixed a lot of my personal frustrations with the tool and ended up with a tool that I could trust.

 This fork exists to make it easier to track changes made in the official project and update this one, but the purpose is only to provide a replacement Airodump.